 What to Expect When Diving in Komodo

-If you are a scuba diver, Komodo National Park should be at the top of your list of locations to visit.
+If you are a scuba diver, diving in Komodo National Park should be at the top of your list of locations to visit.
 The UNESCO World Heritage Site in Indonesia is home to some of the world’s most unique and diverse marine species.
 With over 1,000 species of fish and 260 species of coral in this area, it’s no surprise that scuba divers and snorkelers from all over the world visit.
 Scuba diving travel on a liveaboard is one of the most enjoyable methods to explore the park’s underwater wonders.